Psoriasis on the Face

-When psoriasis affects the eyelids, scales may cover lashes.
-The edges of the eyelids may become red and crusty.
+There is a possibility that psoriasis around the eyelids may cover lashes, causing eyelids to become red and rusty.
 If inflamed for long periods, the rims of the lids may turn up or down.
 If the rim turns down, lashes can rub against the eyeball and cause irritation.
-Psoriasis of the eye is extremely rare.
-When it does occur, it can cause inflammation, dryness and discomfort.
-It may impair vision.
-Topical antibiotics may be used to treat infection.

 In some cases, a special steroid medication made for use around the eyes may be used to treat scaling.
 Your doctor must carefully supervise the treatment because eyelid skin can be easily damaged.
 If topical steroids are overused in and around your eyes, glaucoma and/or cataracts may develop, which is the reason doctors suggest having your intraocular pressure checked regularly by an ophthalmologist.